 Apparently, few Dodge buyers were Vegas-bound in those days, because the 1960 Dodge Polara didn’t sell very well.
 Part of it was price; the Polara cost over $400 more than an eight-cylinder Dart, which was itself a roomy, well-trimmed car and arguably better-looking to boot.
-Although the U.S. economy was starting to pick up, buyers were weary of rocketship styling.
-Roughly nine out of 10 Dodge shoppers opted for the cheaper, less showy Dart.
+Although the U.S. economy was starting to pick up, buyers were weary of Wurlitzer jukebox styling.
+Roughly nine out of every 10 Dodge shoppers opted for the cheaper, less showy Dart.
 Polara sales for 1960 totaled a meager 16,278, not enough to cause Pontiac managers any sleepless nights.

 Which leaves our photo subject as a rare and wondrous artifact.
 Only 1,279 Dodge Polara convertibles were built in 1960 and this is one of only three equipped at the factory with the D-500 engine.
 Its present owner discovered it in a darkened warehouse full of cars bound for Australia, recognizing it as a D-500 when he cut himself on the pointed fins of its decklid emblem.
 It was in dreadful condition, but the new owners gave it a cost-no-object restoration, mostly with NOS (new old stock) parts; they went so far as to find a license plate bracket from the now-defunct dealership where the car was originally sold.
 Today, it probably looks better than it did on the showroom floor, nearly 50 years ago.
 It remains quite a car.